MrT4S/ALUCARD-SB-SOURCE/README.md

 # ALUCARD SELFBOT SOURCE
-- lol shit also w out the logger ffs
+- lol alucard used to b a logger but was a good sb, this is w out the logger.
 - [click here](https://alucard-selfbot.github.io/commands) to view the commands

 # INSTALLING/SELFHOSTING